 But being vegan is more than just eating a plant-based diet.
-Being vegan impacts every part of your life, which can make it daunting for people at the start of their vegan journey.
+Being vegan impacts every part of your life, which can make it seem like it might be difficult to transition for people at the start of their vegan journey.

 To help you on the path to veganism, we’ve put together a list of all the things we wish we’d known before we went vegan.

 There are plenty of reasons to go vegan, from health to the environment to animal welfare.
 But cementing what motivates you will help you to stay vegan.

 If you know why you want to be vegan, it will be easier to stick to the diet and lifestyle changes you’re about to embark on.

 For example, if you’re motivated by environmental reasons it’s advisable to arm yourself with knowledge and facts about the environmental benefits of going vegan.

 Therefore, if you feel like giving up, you’ll have plenty of reasons on hand to motivate yourself and keep going.